Amertastic/Data-Analysis-Exercises/README.md

 The dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
 The original source can be found [here](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction?resource=download).

+### Evaluation

+The collection of projects presented in this GitHub repo demonstrates a solid understanding of data analysis with Python.
+The projects cover a range of topics, including data acquisition, data wrangling, exploratory data analysis, model development, model evaluation, and refinement.
+Each project is well-organized and contains clear explanations of the techniques used and the results obtained.

+The projects demonstrate proficiency in using Python libraries, including Pandas, Matplotlib, and Scikit-learn, to analyze and visualize data.
+The projects also showcase the ability to handle missing data, normalize data, and perform regression analysis to develop predictive models.

+In particular, the final project, "Real Estate Investment Trust Project," is an excellent example of applying the skills and knowledge acquired in the previous projects to a real-world problem.
+The project involves analyzing and predicting the market price of houses based on a dataset of house sale prices in King County, which includes Seattle.
+The project showcases proficiency in data analysis and modeling techniques, including exploratory data analysis, linear regression, regularization, and hyperparameter tuning.

+Overall, this collection of projects demonstrates a strong foundation in data analysis with Python and showcases the ability to apply these skills to real-world problems.